The list of typical Italian products: PDO-PGI-TSG-PAT-DECO

 List of typical Italian products: PAT

 The requirement to be recognized as traditional foodstuffs (PAT) is to be “obtained with processing methods, storage and maturation over time consolidated, homogeneous throughout the territory concerned, according to traditional rules, for a period of not less than twenty-five years”.

 Those products identified on a regional basis, are recognized by Mipaaf and recorded in an official list published in the Gazzetta Italiana and divided by region and by category (the categories are: dairy products, meat products, vegetables and cereals, bakery products and confectionery, alcoholic beverages, spirits).

-The list of PAT has 4881 entries this year.
-Among the Italian regions holds the record -with 461 PAT- Tuscany, in second place – with 457 products – Campania, followed in turn by Lazio with 393, Emilia Romagna and Veneto 378 370, as you can see from the table with a summary of the division of PAT by region and by product list.
+The list of PAT is a very long list.
+Among the Italian regions holds the record -with 515 PAT- Campania, in second place – with 461 products – Tuscany, followed in turn by Lazio with 409, Emilia Romagna and Veneto 388 and 376.

-The lists of typical Italian products are enriched continuously with new names gradually are recognized the specific characteristics of crops and products related to the great wealth of biodiversity and local traditions of the peninsula.
+The lists of typical Italian products are enriched continuously with new names as gradually are officially recognized the specific characteristics of crops and products.
+This great number is related to the great wealth of biodiversity and local traditions of the peninsula.

 List typical Italian products: DECO